 zrangebyscore command.
 The following example will remove every member held in

-faveGuitarists with a score of 4, 5, or 6:
+faveGuitarists with a score of

 - zremrangebyscore faveGuitarists 4 6